prosekit/prosekit/CONTRIBUTING.md

 3. Run `pnpm run fix` to fix linting and formatting issues.
 4. Run `pnpm run typecheck` to check for type errors.
 5. Make sure all tests pass before submitting a PR.

+## Community

+Join our Discord server for help and to discuss development: [ProseKit Discord](https://discord.gg/nzBgtm5ryH)